EU, Canada sign free trade deal but battle not over - The Western Producer

 EU Trade Commissioner Cecilia Malmstrom said TTIP talks are not dead, contrary to what some politicians in Germany and France have said, but would need to wait for the next U.S. president – who will take office in January – to resume.

-Supporters say CETA will increase Canadian-EU trade by 20 percent and boost the EU economy by 12 billion euros (US$13 billion) a year and Canada’s by C$12 billion (US$9 billion).
+Supporters say CETA will increase Canadian-EU trade by 20 percent and boost the EU economy by 12 billion euros ($13 billion) a year and Canada’s by C$12 billion ($9 billion).

 For Canada the deal is important to reduce its reliance on the neighbouring United States as an export market.